Beer Battered Fish

 The Best Side Dishes for Beer Battered Fish

-What goes with beer battered fish?
-The best side dishes for beer battered fish often complement its crispy texture and savory flavor, such as:
+The best side dishes will complement the crispy texture and savory flavor, such as:

 - Coleslaw